Origami spaceplane to launch from space station

 A large spacecraft such as the Space Shuttle can reach speeds of up to Mach 20 (over 15,200 mph) when it re-enters the Earth’s atmosphere, and friction with the air heats the outer surface to extreme temperatures.
 The much lighter origami aircraft, which the researchers claim will come down more slowly, is not expected to burn up on re-entry.

 No launch date has been set for the paper spaceplane, but Shinji Suzuki, an aerospace engineering professor at the University of Tokyo, is thinking ahead.
-“We hope the space station crew will write a message of peace on the plane before they launch it,” says Suzuki.
-“We don’t know where in the world the plane will land, but it would be nice to send a message to whoever finds it.”
+"We hope the space station crew will write a message of peace on the plane before they launch it," says Suzuki.
+"We don't know where in the world the plane will land, but we hope that whoever finds it will contact us."

 [Source: Asahi]